rjaneUCF/MultiHazard/joss_submission/paper.md

 # Related packages

 Several packages employ copula-based approaches to derive isolines.
-The MATLAB toolbox MvCAT (Multivariate Copula Analysis Toolbox) utilizing up to 26 copula families to model the dependence structure between a pair of random variables.
-MvCAT fewer copula families than MultiHazard and does not explicitly implement the two-sided conditional sampling -copula theory methodology.
-On the other hand, MvCAT adopts multiple criteria to select among the candidate copula families and a Bayesian framework to account for the uncertainty range for the copula parameters.
-ReturnCurves is a recently released R package that generates bivariate isolines based on the angular dependence function. the bootstrap procedure in the ReturnCurve to assess the sampling uncertainty of the estimated isolines is implemented in MultiHazard.
+The MATLAB toolbox `MvCAT` (Multivariate Copula Analysis Toolbox) utilizing up to 26 copula families to model the dependence structure between a pair of random variables. `MvCAT` has fewer copula families than MultiHazard and does not explicitly implement the two-sided conditional sampling -copula theory methodology.
+On the other hand, `MvCAT` adopts multiple criteria to select among the candidate copula families and a Bayesian framework to account for the uncertainty range for the copula parameters. `ReturnCurves` is a recently released R package that generates bivariate isolines based on the angular dependence function.
+The bootstrap procedure in the `ReturnCurve`package used to assess the sampling uncertainty of the estimated isolines is implemented in `MultiHazard`.

 # Acknowledgements